Tax In Malta

 Social Security Contribution

+Both the employer and the employee must each contribute 10% of the individual employee's salary towards social security.
+Fixed weekly rates apply to annual salaries surpassing a statutory threshold, and these are subject to annual revision.
 For individuals who are self-employed, social security contributions equate to 15% of the net income earned in the previous year.
-The highest contribution for individuals born on or after January 1, 1962, is EUR 77.40.
+The highest contribution for individuals born on or after January 1, 1962, is EUR 83.89 per week.

 Tax Refunds